nhs-england-tools/repository-template/docs/adr/ADR-003_Acceptable_use_of_GitHub_PAT_and_Apps_for_authN_and_authZ.md

 - Only 100 app registrations are allowed per user or organisation, but there is [no limit on the number of installed apps](https://docs.github.com/en/apps/creating-github-apps/registering-a-github-app/registering-a-github-app#about-registering-github-apps)
 - [Access rate limits apply](https://docs.github.com/en/apps/creating-github-apps/registering-a-github-app/rate-limits-for-github-apps) depending on the number of repositories or users within organisation
-- The app name cannot exceed 34 character
+- The app name cannot exceed 34 characters

 ### Examples of acquiring access token